How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Do I get paid the same amount for each donation cycle?

 Yes.
-Compensation is consistent across cycles.
+At Lucina, compensation is consistent across cycles.
 Standard donors earn $8,000–$15,000+ per cycle.
 Travel and medical costs are covered separately and are not deducted from your compensation at any cycle number.

 Do I need to go through screening again for each donation?

-Yes, but it’s faster than the first time.
+Yes, but at Lucina the repeat process is faster than the first time.
 Your baseline data is on file.
-The repeat screening focuses on confirming your health hasn’t changed and your ovarian reserve remains strong for another cycle.
+The updated screening focuses on confirming your health hasn’t changed and your ovarian reserve remains strong for another cycle.

 Julianna Nikolic